 - Students must receive a passing grade (70% or higher) in all of their core classes to be promoted to the next grade.

 - Students must also earn a passing grade (70%or higher) on their core classes year end final assessments.

 - Students who receive 3 or more failing grades in their core classes are likely to be retained in their current grade for the following school year, and students with 1-2 failing grades will be eligible for summer school and have the opportunity to earn a passing grade in that course over the summer.

 - Students must not miss more than 10 school days, or will be at risk of retention.

 Yes.
 Students who meet the requirements after the 8th grade will be promoted to the DSST high school in the same campus.
-DSST: Byers High School will open in the fall of 2016.
+DSST: Byers High School opened in the fall of 2016.

 Yes.
 Siblings of current DSST students are eligible for a preference to enter the same DSST campus the following year.
 To maintain this preference, an application for each sibling hoping to enter DSST under this preference must be submitted prior to the DPS First Round Choice application deadline.
 Only siblings with the same legal guardian living in the same household are eligible for the DSST sibling preference.
 Families will need to demonstrate proof of legal guardianship and residence to maintain eligibility.

 Special Education students who are on an IEP or 504-plan will be served in an inclusion model; they will be in the same classes as other students.
 DSST has a special education team to support the student’s IEP goals.
 Special Education students may be placed in Math and English support and seminar classes in addition to their regular courses.
 In these classes, students will be given more time to work on core skills, receive additional instruction, and reinforce necessary strategies.
 Please indicate whether your student has an IEP or 504-plan so we can coordinate services and schedule transition meetings prior to the end of this current school year.